imolander/JavaScript/JS_Control_Flow.md

 		//code to be executed if neither condition1 nor condition2 are true }

-To see examples of condtionals and all the other control flow mechanisms mentioned in this tutorial, refer to the file JS_Control_Flow_Code.js in this repository.
+To see examples of conditonals and all the other control flow mechanisms mentioned in this tutorial, refer to the file JS_Control_Flow_Code.js in this repository.

 JavaScript does use short circuit evaluation.
 This means that when we write an or stament: